wyattlaundry/AutoLISP-PLC-Card-Templates/README.md

 # AutoLISP-PLC-Card-Templates
 This is a fully automated card drawing program that can be used to generate drawings based on IO data for PLC projects

+## Pre-Requisites
+- AutoCAD 2019-Present is required
+  - Previous version are having difficulty connecting to

 ## Input IO Data
 In order for the templates to work properly, data is required in the specified IO List excel file.
 This data is to be formatted as plain text.